FT-Autonomous/f1tenth-ros-setup/README.md

 root@...:/#
 ```

-If it's all good, you may now exit the container by pressing CTRL+D. From now on we will be running this container from VSCode.
+You may now exit the container by pressing CTRL+D. From now on we will be running this container from VSCode.

 ## Running the Container in VSCode